shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M04Lab01_Create_Survey.md

 ### Review
 In this lab, you have completed:
-- Creating a project and use a template to create a survey
+- Create a project and use a template to create a survey
-- Created an email template and send the survey by email.
+- Create an email template and send the survey by email.
-- Used Power Automate to send a survey when a case is resolved.
+- Use Power Automate to send a survey when a case is resolved.

 ### Proceed with the next Lab.